 - Transport you as the patient to the hospital, or

-- We provide you Advanced Life Support care and you subsequently refuse transportation from the scene.
+- We provide care for you and you subsequently refuse transportation from the scene.

 Mobile Life Support Services is not a volunteer agency and receives little or no tax support from the communities we serve.
 We have a staff of approximately 500 full-time, part-time and per diem employees.
 Each of them is financially compensated for their work and full-time employees are eligible for our benefit package which includes medical/dental insurance coverage, 401K retirement contributions and paid time off.
 Each of our 60 ambulances is stocked with various, state-of-the-art, well maintained medical supplies and equipment used to treat our patients and save lives.
 Additionally, we have an extensive integrated Education and QI department to ensure that you receive the highest quality care.
 The primary means of covering these and other business related expenses, is from the fees we charge for our services provided.
 Most likely, your property taxes do not defer any of our operating costs because we are not a government entity.